 Shares

-The Company has two classes of shares:

-Registered shares with the nominal value of 0.6 euros (sixty euro cents) per each share (hereinafter “A-share”).
+The Company has one class of registered shares with the nominal value of 0.6 euros (sixty euro cents) per each share.

-Each A-share grants its holder 1 (one) vote at the general meeting of the shareholders of the Company and the right to participate in the general meetings of the shareholders of the Company and in the distribution of profits and in the distribution of the remaining assets upon dissolution of the Company, as well as any other rights set forth in the law and in the articles of association of the Company.
+Each share grants its holder 1 (one) vote at the general meeting of the shareholders of the Company and the right to participate in the general meetings of the shareholders of the Company and in the distribution of profits and in the distribution of the remaining assets upon dissolution of the Company, as well as any other rights set forth in the law and in the articles of association of the Company.

-The Company has one registered preferred share with the nominal value of 60 (sixty) euros (hereinafter “B-share”).
-The B-share grants its holder the right to participate in the general meeting of the shareholders of the Company and in the distribution of profits and in the distribution of the remaining assets upon dissolution of the Company, as well as any other rights provided by law and the articles of association of the Company.
-The B-share grants the shareholder the preferential right to receive a dividend in an agreed sum of 600 (six hundred) euros.

 Share Transfer